afombravo/tnseeker/README.md

 ---
 ## Python Dependencies

-tnseeker requires several dependencies, all automatically instalable A notable exception is the poibin module, which is available in the current tnseeker folder (you as the user don't need to do anything else), and can be originally be found here: https://github.com/tsakim/poibin
+Tnseeker requires several dependencies, all automatically instalable.
+A notable exception is the poibin module, which is available in the current tnseeker folder (you as the user don't need to do anything else), and can be originally be found here: https://github.com/tsakim/poibin